sourmash-bio/sourmash/doc/faq.md

 day-to-day use of sourmash.

-We also provide [Genbank and GTDB databases](databases.md) for k=21, k=31, and k=51, so choosing those k-mer sizes for your own sketches will allow you to directly use those databases.
+We also provide [Genbank and GTDB databases](databases.md) for k=21, k=31, and k=51, so choosing from those k-mer sizes for your own sketches will allow you to directly use those databases.

 For some background on k-mer specificity, we recommend this paper: